BenchCouncil/AI.vs.Clinician/README.md

-# AI.vs.Doctor, A Freely Accessible Human-AI Interaction Database for AI in Medicine
+# AI.vs.Clinician, A Freely Accessible Human-AI Interaction Database for AI in Medicine

-AI.vs.Doctor is a large and human-centered database that comprises information related to the behavior variations of doctors’ diagnosis with or without the assistance of different AI models.
+AI.vs.Clinician is a large and human-centered database that comprises information related to the behavior variations of clinicians’ diagnosis with or without the assistance of different AI models.

-The details and steps to use AI.vs.Doctor database are as follows.
+The details and steps to use AI.vs.Clinician database are as follows.

 # MIMIC data